Measuring Mathematical Problem Solving With the MATH Dataset

 \textbf{Model Size.}\quad While increasing model parameters often automatically solves many tasks \citep{Brown2020LanguageMA}, we find that MATH is unusually challenging for enormous Transformers. \Cref{tab:math} shows that the average accuracy across subjects for the smallest model, GPT-2 with 0.1 billion parameters, is $5.4\%$.
 Meanwhile, a GPT-2 model with $15\times$ the number of parameters attains $6.9\%$ accuracy, a $28\%$ relative improvement.
 This indicates that while having more parameters helps, absolute accuracy remains far from the ceiling and is only increasing slowly, quite unlike most other text-based tasks.

 \textbf{Problem Difficulty.}\quad We also analyze model accuracy while controlling for problem difficulty.
 Higher levels of difficulty correspond to lower accuracy, as expected.
-These results are visualized in \Cref{fig:difficulty_analysis} of \Cref{app:difficulty_analysis}.
+These results are visualized in the Supplementary Materials.
 The accuracy of GPT-2 (1.5B) is around $15\%$ for level 1 (easy) and around $4\%$ for level 5 (hard).
 Even our benchmark's easiest problems are more challenging than previous benchmarks that focused on straightforward plug-and-chug problems.

-\textbf{AMPS Pretraining.}\quad As an ablation, we test how models with AMPS pretraining compare with models that were not pretrained on AMPS.
-Without pretraining on AMPS, a GPT-2 (1.5B) model fine-tuned on MATH attains $5.5\%$ accuracy.
-In contrast, a GPT-2 (1.5B) model both pretrained on AMPS and fine-tuned on MATH attains $6.9\%$, a $25\%$ relative improvement in accuracy.
-Consequently AMPS increases accuracy about as much as a $15\times$ increase in parameters, indicating its value as a pretraining dataset.

-We tried additionally pretraining on StackExchange, a real-world but less curated source of mathematics text.
-A GPT-2 (0.3B) model pretrained on both AMPS and questions and answers from Math StackExchange ($\sim3$ GB) had $6.0\%$ accuracy, which is actually less than the $6.2\%$ accuracy attained by pretraining on AMPS alone.
-Thus our dataset is more useful for pretraining even than diverse real-world mathematics data.

 \textbf{Error Detection.}\quad To determine whether we can trust the answers from a model, we analyze model confidence to see whether confidence tends to be higher for correct answers.